 There are three basic steps involved in a streaming application; hence, it is very important to understand the record processing guarantees at each step.
 These record processing guarantees can semantically happen at least once, at most once or exactly once.

-- Receiving the Streaming Data – It depends on the input source available at this step which determines the usage of receivers (reliable vs. Unreliable).
-To cite an example, a stream from Kafka is reliable but direct data from socket connections is unreliable.
+Receiving the Streaming Data – It depends on the input source available at this step which determines the usage of receivers (reliable vs. Unreliable).
+To cite an example, a stream from Kafka is reliable but direct data from socket connections are unreliable.

-- Transform the Data – This is the stage where we have a guarantee of exactly-once semantics.
+Transform the Data – This is the stage where we have a guarantee of exactly-once semantics.
 This happens because of the underlying RDD guarantees.
-In a situation where the worker node fails, the computation of the transformation gets done on other node where the data is replicated.
+In a situation where the worker node fails, the computation of the transformation gets done on another node where the data is replicated.

 Let us understand this with the help of an example.
 Assuming there is a batch of events and in this batch, one of the operations is to maintain “global count” in a way that it keeps a counter of total events streamed till now.
 Now consider this – What if the node that was processing fails mid-way while the batch of events is being processed?